fido-device-onboard/uefi-ble-fdo/SPEC.md

     uefi ->> uefi: Boot via enhanced HTTP or payload from FSIM
 ```

+> ² See the [FIDO Device Onboard v1.1 voucher specification][voucher-cddl] for more details.

 ### States

-The BLE sequence has finite states that can be identified by reading the `State` characteristic.
+The BLE sequence implemented in the device UEFI firmware has the following finite states:

 ```mermaid
 stateDiagram-v2